 Metal is my passion, with serendipitous adventures in many other mediums.
 I work primarily in either fine or sterling silver, and occasionally copper and bronze.
 The application of technical skills and problem-solving is satisfying, and artmaking gives an opportunity to explore infinite choices and challenges.

-Dorothy Kane is a founding member of The Art Shop in addition to being a studio artist and art educator, grades K-Adult, with postgraduate studies in art and education.
+Dorothy is a founding member of The Art Shop in addition to being a studio artist and art educator, grades K-Adult, with postgraduate studies in art.
 Creative, collaborative, and enthusiastic, selected career highlights include: Fulbright-Hays/U of M Group Award; History Channel’s Save Our History Grant Project Director, Milford, MI; National Tech Prep Conference and MI Art Education Association State Conference presenter, USDE Reinventing High Schools/Smaller Learning Communities Delegate; and numerous partnerships.
-She currently resides In the Grand Rapids area, enjoying creative pursuits, genealogy, and various volunteer activities.
+She currently resides In the Grand Rapids area, enjoying creative pursuits, genealogy, horseback riding, and various volunteer activities.